 THE EMERYS OF EASINGTON

 In 1832 Matthew Emery and Elizabeth Robinson were married in St Clement's Church.
-They were to have 14 children between 1832 and 1853 - a hard life for Elizabeth and a tragic one for they lost 4 children before the age of 7 and their eldest son, William, downed at the age of 13.
+They were to have 14 children between 1832 and 1853 - a hard life for Elizabeth and a tragic one for they lost 4 children before the age of 7 and their eldest son, William, drowned at the age of 13.

 Of their remaining children 3 were to fly the nest and leave Leigh.
 Their third child, Jonathan Shradrack settled in Anglesey, but it is their sons, Richard and Matthew, who became the Emerys of Easington, Co Durham.

 The 1861 census shows Richard as a rope repairer in a coal mine, living at 52 Albion Street, Dawdon with his Durham born wife, Margaret.
-A rope repairman was also known as a wagonwayman which was a very responsible job for he installed and maintained all the ropes that pulled the haulage, including the men riding set, which took the men who were working miles out underground to their places of work.
+A rope repairman was also known as a wagonwayman which was a very responsible job for he installed and maintained all the ropes that pulled the haulage, including the men riding set, which took the men who were working miles underground to their places of work.

 The furry balls which formed on the rope 'known as hedgehogs' had to be removed and the rope repairman would splice the rope repairing them as though knitting.
 It was a job which called for great skill and he also laid the rails down the pit for the wagons to run smoothly.
 In mining hierarchy he was next to an official in status and one of the highest paid men.

-Matthew Emery had, before he settled 'up north', had been a fisherman, labourer and brickmaker.
+Matthew Emery had, before he settled 'up north', been a fisherman, labourer and brickmaker.
 It seems likely that Matthew travelled to see his brother Richard probably by one of the Seaham-Durham coal barges.
 Although his daughter Emma, aged 5 in 1888, remembered travelling by boat from Southend to Newcastle.

 Matthew met and married a local girl, Mary Cullen in Easington in 1874 and he took Mary home to Leigh where their first 5 children were baptised, but they eventually went back to Easington where Matthew was a stoneman.